prod-feng/conda-enrironment-module/README.md

 To avoid this issue, you need to use "module" to load all of the runtime environment modules, at the end, you can then run "conda activate XXX".

+Remeber every time you run "module" load or rm, it will update the $PATH, and $PATH_modshare.

 And before you run "module rm YYY", you need run "conda deactivate" command first to reverse back to original state of $PATH, if you activate a conda env before.